fluxninja/aperture/docs/content/get-started/aperture-cloud/sign-up.md

    validating your credit card details, your subscription will be started.
    ![Subscription Started](./assets/subscription-started.png)

+   In case of any issues, please reach out to us at <support@fluxninja.com>

 5. After completing the select subscription step, you will be redirected to the Get Started page.
 Read the instructions and click **Next**.